 Cancelation: canceling anytime up to 24 hours prior to your session

-No Show: not showing up for your session
+No Show: not showing up for your session with communication with photographer

 Photos taken in the rain or snow can be very beautiful and romantic!
 Here are some examples: